moazmaksod/LabWise/docs/LabWise_requirements.md

 ●	US-TEC-01: As a Lab Technician, I need to be able to scan a sample's barcode at any workstation, so that the system immediately displays the patient's identity, the tests ordered for that specific sample, and any special handling notes, thereby eliminating the risk of performing the wrong test on the wrong sample.
 ●	US-TEC-02: As a Lab Technician, I need my home screen to be a dynamic, real-time worklist that automatically prioritizes samples, clearly flagging STAT requests in red, overdue samples in yellow, and samples pending QC approval, so that I can effectively manage my workload and address the most critical tasks first.
 ●	US-TEC-03: As a Lab Technician, I need the system to automatically flag and hold any patient result that fails a delta check (e.g., a potassium result of 7.0 mmol/L for a patient whose result was 4.1 mmol/L yesterday), so that I am prompted to investigate a potential pre-analytical error or instrument issue before releasing a clinically improbable and potentially dangerous result.
-●	US-TEC-04: As a Lab Technician, I need to be able to log all instrument maintenance activities, calibrations, and QC results directly into an electronic logbook within LabFlow, so that a complete, auditable, and easily searchable record is maintained for CLIA compliance and troubleshooting purposes.
+●	US-TEC-04: As a Lab Technician, I need to be able to log all instrument maintenance activities, calibrations, and QC results directly into an electronic logbook within LabWise, so that a complete, auditable, and easily searchable record is maintained for CLIA compliance and troubleshooting purposes.
 ●	US-TEC-05: As a Lab Technician, when an instrument transmits a result, I need the system's auto-verification rules to automatically release all results that are within normal limits, have passed all QC checks, and have no delta flags, so that I can focus my attention exclusively on the abnormal and problematic results that require manual review.

 The Lab Manager Persona